n-mam/cpp-npl/README.md

    * times with chunks of file data.
 A null "b" (buffer) pointer indicates
    * that there's no more file data to download.
 Returning false at any point
    * terminates the transfer. local file arg is optional; if not specified then
-   * downloded data can only be accesed via the callback.
+   * downloaded file data can only be accesed via the callback.
    */
   ftp->Download([](const char *b, size_t n) {
     if (b)